Sidebar navigation

 Sub-Committee roles:

-- Media and Publicity Secretary - raising the profile of your club
+- Media Officer - raising the profile of your club

-- Engagement Secretary - getting people involved in club sessions and activities
+- Engagement Officer - getting people involved in club socials, sessions and activities

-- Welfare Secretary - point of contact for welfare aspects
+- Welfare Officer - point of contact for welfare aspects

 - Team Captains - leading their teams to improve performance